Matrices perturbed by random noise: The accuracy of low-rank approximation: Introduction

-In a subsequent paper \cite{DKTranVu2}, we refine our method to work without the low rank assumption and obtain more general results; see Subsection \ref{subsec: notlowrank} for more details.
-The treatment of the general case in \cite{DKTranVu2} is substantially more involved than that of the low rank case, and is almost 70 pages long.
-The relatively short proof given in this paper serves as a warming-up for readers who are interested in the general treatment, making it much more accessible.
+The proof under the assumption that $A$ has low rank, given in this paper, is relatively short and easy to follow.
+In a future paper\cite{DKTranVu2}, we will refine our method to work without the low rank assumption and obtain more general results; see Subsection \ref{subsec: notlowrank} for more details.
+However, the treatment of the general case is substantially more involved.

 2mm Let us conclude this introduction with a discussion concerning the nature of noise.
 As the reader will see below, this word is slightly misleading.
 We have observed that the matrix $E$ often falls into one of the following two cases: